Opinion | A coronavirus-infected Republican’s anger at Trump signals turbulence ahead

 As he walked in wearing two cloth masks, he said he noted other people were not wearing masks.“I felt like I was going into a den of virus,” he said of the setting.

-Watts subsequently caught covid, and he’s now recuperating in a hospital.
+Watts caught the coronavirus, and he’s now recuperating in a hospital.
 Here’s the lesson Watts took from the event:

 “A mask shouldn’t have a political party,” Watts said.
 “A vaccine shouldn’t have a political party, but we’ve conjured these things to have these connotations.
 People are getting sick.
 And to put these connotations on these things does nobody any good.”

-Watts believes he caught covid there, and a local health official says the event is on authorities’ radar.
+Watts believes he caught the coronavirus there, and a local health official says the event is on authorities’ radar.
 Another GOP official told the Chicago Tribune that at least four others present became infected, flatly declaring this is partly because most attendees “are not believers in the vaccine.”

-Indeed, even if it turns out Watts didn’t catch covid there, his anger at Trump’s degradations captures something essential.
+Indeed, even if it turns out Watts didn’t catch the coronavirus at the meeting, his anger at Trump’s degradations captures something essential.

-Watts’ diagnosis of a widespread “fealty” to Trump “at all costs,” and his belief that rebuffing masks and vaccines has become a tribal marker of that fealty, are dead on, and pinpoint factors that may continue poisoning our virus response.
-Indeed, the new Quinnipiac poll finds 45 percent of Republicans don’t plan to get the vaccine.
+Watts’s diagnosis of a widespread “fealty” to Trump “at all costs,” and his belief that rebuffing masks and vaccines has become a tribal marker of that fealty, are dead on, and pinpoint factors that may continue poisoning our virus response.
+Indeed, a new Quinnipiac poll finds 45 percent of Republicans don’t plan to get vaccinated.

 Trump’s lingering poison